 3. Diplomatic Relations after the Second World War and the Codification of Diplomatic Law

-The lack of clarity about aspects of diplomatic law during the Second World War may have fed into the decision to decision of the United Nations General Assembly in 1952 to request the recently formed International Law Commission to undertake a codification of the law of diplomatic intercourse and immunities.
+The lack of clarity about aspects of diplomatic law during the Second World War may have fed into the decision of the United Nations General Assembly in 1952 to request the recently formed International Law Commission to undertake a codification of the law of diplomatic intercourse and immunities.
 A number of provisions of the resulting Vienna Convention are of particular significance to the present discussion.
 Before considering these in detail, it is worth considering the effect that codification of the law has had.
 First and foremost, it has brought greater clarity and precision to many of the provisions of the Convention.
 Secondly, it has provided a framework for ensuring that virtually all states are bound by the same set of rules.
 Finally, and perhaps most problematically in the context of the present discussion, the agreed provisions are based on an essentially state-centric approach to diplomacy and diplomatic law.
 Thus, the primary focus of the Convention is to secure the formal processes of diplomacy conducted through normal processes involving formal representatives of states who are expected to act in certain ways in accordance with particular practices.
 If we have learned one thing so far in this discussion, it is that Wallenberg was unimpressed with established diplomatic practices and eschewed the normal conventions of traditional diplomacy.
 Accordingly it would be surprising if Wallenberg’s legacy had contributed much to the Vienna Convention and, to some extent, that proves to be the case.
 Nevertheless, it is important to consider a number of key provisions of the Vienna Convention that are concerned with the function of diplomatic missions in armed conflict and foreign armed intervention in order to develop this analysis

 First and foremost, Article 3 sets out the functions of a diplomatic mission.
 These include the tasks of representation, negotiation, and the promotion of friendly relations.
 Article 3(1)(d) permits diplomatic agents to ascertain conditions and developments in the receiving state and to report on these to the Government of the sending state.
 However, the ascertaining of such information can only be done ‘by lawful means’.
 Perhaps more importantly for present purposes Article 3(1)(b) of the Vienna Convention permits diplomatic agents to ‘protect in the receiving state the interests of the sending state and of its nationals, within the limits permitted by international law’.
-A strict reading of Article 3, and in particular Article 3(1)(b), leaves little room for any argument that diplomatic agents are permitted to represent non-nationals.
-It might be possible through a more permissive interpretation, to argue that the interests of the sending state might include the protection of the nationals of the receiving state.
-Furthermore, insofar as the phrase ‘within the limits of international law’ is intended to limit the functions of diplomatic agents, the development of international law might, in fact operate to extend range of actions open to a diplomat within his or her functions.
+A strict reading of Article 3, and in particular Article 3(1)(b), may leave little room to argue that diplomatic agents are permitted to represent non-nationals.
+Nevertheless, it might be possible, through a more permissive interpretation, to argue that the interests of the sending state can include the protection of the nationals of the receiving state.
+In particular, in the context of modern day international relations and the development of international law, the phrase ‘within the limits of international law’ may, in fact operate to extend the range of actions open to a diplomat within his or her functions.
 Thus, for example, the securing of better treatment of nationals of sending states may nowadays be part of the justification for increased involvement of embassies in promoting human rights in certain receiving states.
 This is a matter to which we will return later.